tbbear/MMM-NOAA2/README.md

 # MMM-NOAA V2

-All the work i did is based on this fantastic modules MMM-NOAA from cowboydude!!!
+All the work i did is based on this fantastic modules MMM-NOAA from cowboysdude!!!

 **Weather for your mirror**
   Also UV index and Air Quality Index.
 [Warning AQI may not work in all areas if not you won't be able to use this branch].